Mayashalik: Plot

 The story of "Mayashalik" revolves around a young, retired military officer, who had to leave the army due to physical injuries.
 To get rid of his depression, he moves away from the chaotic city life, to a place where there is no mobile network.
 That's when some mysterious activities begin to take place around him, and he eventually falls in love with a mysterious girl.
+He then gets a phone call from an unknown girl and they talk a lot.
+Finally when they decide to meet something unusual happens.
+They both arrive at the same place but they do not see each other.
+Then they realize they are in a different timeline.
+Two timelines got connected by a land phone.